Naik-Prathamesh/Portfolio/README.md

    - Modify `style.css` for custom styles.
    -
 3. **Deployment**:
-   - Host the project on a server that supports PHP for email functionality.
+   - Host the project with Vercel.
    - **If hosting on GitHub Pages, note that email handling will not work, since GitHub Pages is a static hosting service**.